 For newbies and those looking to gain knowledge, I will cover some important information about them and the sport in general.
 Overall, the aim of my article is to help you enjoy paddleboarding by helping you pick the right gear.

 - What Is a Stand Up Paddle Board?

 - Types of Stand Up Paddle Boards

-- What Is the Best Stand Up Paddle Board?
+- What Are the Best Stand up Paddle Boards?

 - Comparison of Top 17 Best Stand Up Paddle Boards 2020

 - Reviews of the Best Stand Up Paddle Boards

 - ISLE 10'5" Cruiser Stand Up Paddle Board